Nurturing the Next

 An increased incidence of the disease in patients receiving systemic or topical corticosteroid therapy.

+There is a clear connection with smoking - in patients who smoke, the disease occurs much more often than in non-smokers.
+Unfavorable meteorological factors (wind, dry climate) play a certain role.
 The disease begins with the appearance of papules and yellow plaques with open, black, comedones on sun-exposed areas of the skin, which, unlike comedones, do not become inflamed in acne.
 Rashes are usually symmetrical and are localized mainly in the periorbital region, on the temples, cheeks, forehead, less often in the periauricular region, the rear of the hands and forearms.

 Stop smoking and use topical and systemic corticosteroids.

 As the disease progresses, the skin in the lesions thickens, thickens, gathers into coarse folds in the form of a "cobblestone pavement" and acquires a yellowish tint, sometimes dark.
 1-1.5 cm in diameter and milia-like cysts 1-5 mm in size, filled with keratin.
 In severe cases, a "lion's face" is formed.Other diseases associated with the damaging effects of the sun are often found - actinic keratosis, lentigo, rhomboid skin of the neck and squamous cell carcinoma.

 The diagnosis is made on the basis of a characteristic clinical picture, a biopsy is rarely required.
 Histologically, numerous epidermal cysts, basophilic degeneration of the connective tissue, atrophy of the sebaceous and sweat glands are observed in the dermis.
 A lymphohistiocytic infiltrate is found around the dilated skin vessels.